Space Coast Junior/Senior High School

 Space Coast Junior/Senior High School is located in Brevard County, Florida, in the community of Port St. John, Florida, United States.
 It is part of the Brevard County School District.
 The school name comes from its location, on the Space Coast.
 The high school graduated its first class in 2006.
 Dual enrollment is also offered, which allows students to take college classes at Eastern Florida State College to earn college credit; some of these students receive their associate degree at the same time as their high school diploma.

 In 1994 the school opened as a middle school and later became a Jr/Sr high in 2001.
 In 2014, it contained 320474 ft2.

 The campus shares the same design as Central Middle School, a middle school in West Melbourne, Florida.

-JROTC and Academies
+JROTC and Academies/Courses

-The school currently offers AFJROTC, a specialized program for students interested in teaching, and a program for students who are interested in engineering and drafting.
-It will be one of 10 other secondary schools in the nation to be the first to transition from an Air Force JROTC to a Space Force JROTC.
+The school currently offers a multitude of Courses that aid in their mission to get students ready for College, Career, or the Military: